The Disputed Conviction of Darlie Lynn Routier

 Darlie's 2 different versions about her standing at the kitchen sink

-1. Darlie initially told police investigators that she never stood at the kitchen sink despite her blood being found on it, in it, and around it, as well as luminol indicating that her bloody footprints had been wiped up from the floor near it.
-And despite a puddle of Darlie's blood drops on top of blood drops indicating she had stood there for sometime.
+1. Darlie initially told police investigators that she never stood at the kitchen sink despite her blood being found on it, in it, and around it, as well as Luminol indicating that her bloody footprints had been wiped up from the floor near it.
+And despite a puddle of Darlie's blood drops on top of blood drops indicating she had stood there for some time.
 (Believed to be where she cut her throat)

-2. Then, when police investigators physically removed the sink from the house to take it to the lab for testing, Darlie suddenly remembers (the same day they removed it) and most likely from the advice of council, that she was in front of the sink supposedly wetting towels to place on the boys; which there's no evidence of ever having occurred.
+2. Then, when police investigators physically removed the sink from the house to take it to the lab for testing, Darlie suddenly remembers (the same day they removed it) and most likely from the advice of counsel, that she was in front of the sink supposedly wetting towels to place on the boys; which there's no evidence of ever having occurred.

 Here's an excerpt from Darlie's arrest warrant referencing the sink and the couch: